joao-ponte/MemeMe1.0/README.md

 - Launch the app on your iOS device.
 - Choose to either take a photo with the camera or select an image from your photo gallery.
 - Add top and bottom text to the image using the provided text fields.
-- Save the meme to your photo library or share it with friends.
+- Save the meme to your photo gallery or share it with friends.

 Note: The app requires access to the camera and photo library to create your meme, so make sure to grant the necessary permission when prompted.